hyle-team/zano/README.md

        sudo apt-get install -y build-essential g++ python-dev autotools-dev libicu-dev libbz2-dev cmake git screen checkinstall zlib1g-dev libssl-dev bzip2 mesa-common-dev libglu1-mesa-dev

+   Make sure you have correct versions installed (see 'Dependencies' section above):

+       cmake --version && gcc --version

-2. Clone Zano into a local folder\
+3. Clone Zano into a local folder\
    (If for some reason you need to use alternative Zano branch, change 'master' to the required branch name.)

        git clone --recursive https://github.com/hyle-team/zano.git -b master

    In the following steps we assume that you cloned Zano into '~/zano' folder in your home directory.

-3. Download and build Boost\
+4. Download and build Boost\
     (Assuming you have cloned Zano into the 'zano' folder.
 If you used a different location for Zano, **edit line 4** accordingly.)

        curl -OL https://archives.boost.io/release/1.84.0/source/boost_1_84_0.tar.bz2